How to Apply to Naropa

 The Resident Assistant position does not require students demonstrate financial need.
-This position requires a student live in Univeristy Housing for which a full housing scholarship is given.
-This is a 20 hour a week position in which students are paid twice per month.
-Please note that recieving more than one institutional form of aid (including the RA position) could affect your eligibility for, or the amounts of, other forms of aid, including scholarship awards.
+This position requires a student live in University Housing for which a full housing scholarship is given.
+This is a 20-hour-per-week position in which students are paid twice per month.
+Please note that receiving more than one institutional form of aid (including the RA position) could affect your eligibility for, or the amounts of, other forms of aid, including scholarship awards.
 If you are awarded an RA position and you have already requested the maximum in the Grad/Parent PLUS Loan, we will need to reduce the Grad/Parent PLUS Loan to make room for the RA position payment and housing scholarship.
 If the application is open, it can be found via the work-study positions link below.

 Community work-study is a great opportunity to be of service to the community and work with children and adults in tutoring, counseling, and teaching.
 You must be eligible for work-study and be a United States citizen to hold a work-study job at a community work-study site.

 How to Apply for a Community Work-Study Job

 - Contact the site/organization directly to inquire about available jobs and the application process